 Sep 26, 2012

 "I feel very happy when I read such stories, as I faced lots of problems during the first 2 months after giving birth to my daughter, one of my breasts was engorged, and the nipple was about to ''fall'', I cried every time I had to feed her, but never gave up.
 She is still breastfeeding now at the age of 18 months, and I am about to give birth to my second baby in 3 weeks, so planning on tandem nursing.

 You are very, very brave and such a wonderful mom, God bless you and your lovely family."

 Jan 14, 2013

 "Very inspiring to read your story my little boy is 3 weeks old.
-I am breast feeding him and some days find it hard, my back aches a lot so I'm not sure my positioning is the best, but I get such a rush when I take him to get weighed and he's gained nearly a lb :)
+I am breastfeeding him and some days find it hard, my back aches a lot, so I'm not sure my positioning is the best, but I get such a rush when I take him to get weighed, and he's gained nearly an lb :)

 So glad I read your story as its put any thoughts of formula feeding out of my mind now.
 As I was considering it due to lack of support and people constantly suggesting it to me.
 I'm determined to stick it out this time.
 Only managed 2 weeks with my other little boy, again due to lack of support and not knowing if I was doing anything right.
 But thank you for posting your story.
 And a massive well done!!"